 Your company policy and your contract determine your housing allowance.
-In some cases you wouldn’t even know the exact amount you can spend on your rent.
-It’s in relocation agent’s responsibility to make sure your needs are met within the budget set by your employer.
+In some cases, you wouldn’t even know the exact amount you can spend on your rent.
+It’s in the relocation agent’s responsibility to make sure your needs are met within the budget set by your employer.

 You can start with a “simple” decision to choose either a house or an apartment.

-Be prepared for compromises.
+Be prepared to make compromises.
 Your relocation agent might be able to find an exact house you described, but you might as well not be so lucky.
 Try to make up your mind what matters to you and what are just nice-to-have features.
 Is the location more important or maybe the exact type of house you are looking for?
-Would you be satisfied with a balcony or a winter-garden is OK as well?
-Do you need your bedroom to have a in-suite bathroom or not?
+Would you be satisfied with a balcony or a private garden is a must?
+Do you need your bedroom to have an en-suite bathroom or not?
 Do you need to have your own garage space?
 How important to you is an open plan kitchen?
 Would you consider renting a semi-furnished apartment?… etc.

 While choosing your house location take into consideration commuting time to your office/school/city center.
 Although it might seem your chosen location is close to your office, it is quite possible that you would need twice the time to get there during rush hours.
 Talk to you agent to find out the details.

 This decision has a lot of implications for the future of your children.
 There are also a lot of options: you might choose to sign up your child to a boarding school in your home country or bring your child to your new location and register either at your home country school, if available, or choose an international school.